intelsdi-x/snap/docs/RESTAPI.md

  * [Tribe APIs and Examples](#tribe-apis-and-examples)

 ## Plugin API
-Plugin restful APIs provide the functionality to load, unload and retrieve plugin information.
+Plugin RESTful APIs provide the functionality to load, unload and retrieve plugin information.
 You may see plugin APIs along with their request and response attributes as following:

 ### Plugin Response Parameters
 | Parameter  | Description |